Characterization of flip process rules with the same trajectories: Proving Theorem

 Finally, we state a technical lemma which establishes the linear independence of monomials in polynomial functions.
 We first introduce the necessary notation, terminology and concepts.
 A $k$-variable \emph{polynomial function} is a function $f \colon \R^k \to \R$ given by

 where only finitely many of the coefficients $a_{\m}\in\R$ are nonzero.
-A $k$-variable polynomial function is \emph{nonzero} if it has at least one nonzero coefficient $a_{\m}$.
-Otherwise, we say that it is \emph{zero}.
+A $k$-variable polynomial function is \emph{nonzero} if it has at least one nonzero coefficient $a_{\m}$ and \emph{zero} otherwise.
 The \emph{degree} of a nonzero $k$-variable polynomial function $f$ is

 A \emph{zero} of a $k$-variable polynomial function $f$ is a vector $(x_i)_{i\in[k]}\in\R^k$ such that $f(x_1,\dots,x_k)=0$.

 The following lemma, which is a special case of the Schwartz--Zippel Lemma~\cite{Schwartz,Zippel}, asserts that each nonzero multivariate polynomial function is not identically zero when taking values in sufficiently large sets.